Julieta Fierro

-Julieta Norma Fierro Gossman (Mexico City, February 24, 1948) best known as Julieta Fierro is a Mexican astrophysicist and science communicator.
-She is a full researcher at the Institute of Astronomy and professor of the Sciences Faculty at the National Autonomous University of Mexico (UNAM).
-She is part of the Researchers National System in Mexico, holding a level III position.
-Since 2004 she is a member of the Mexican Academy of Language.
+Julieta Norma Fierro Gossman (February 24, 1948 – September 19, 2025), better known as Julieta Fierro, was a Mexican astrophysicist and science communicator.
+She was a full researcher at the Institute of Astronomy and professor of the Science Faculty at the National Autonomous University of Mexico (UNAM) and was a level-III member of the National System of Researchers (SNI).
+Since 2004, she was a member of the Mexican Academy of Language.

-Her research is focused on the study of interstellar medium and her latest research involves the study of the solar system.
+Her research was focused on the study of the interstellar medium and her later research involved the study of the Solar System.
 Nonetheless, she is most known for her science communication work.
-She holds three honris causa doctorates, and several laboratories, libraries, planetariums, astronomical societies, and schools have her name.
+She held three honoris causa doctorates, and several laboratories, libraries, planetariums, astronomical societies, and schools have her name.